 About 50 per cent of residential boarders at Gordon’s are from Service families.
-During the six years I have been Bursar at Gordon’s, I have seen some trends for parents claiming the Continuity of Education Allowance (CEA) and from these I make three key observations.
+During the seven years I have been Bursar at Gordon’s, I have seen some trends for parents claiming the Continuity of Education Allowance (CEA) and from these I make three key observations.

 The ‘window’ for submitting each term’s CEA claim is short and parents need to be ready with the following term’s invoice.
-Schools should be able and willing to prepare the termly invoices for CEA parents in advance of the main bulk and send it to you electronically or have it accessible through a Finance Portal, which is helpful, as it is available wherever you are.
+Schools should be able and willing to prepare the termly invoices for CEA parents in advance of the main bulk and send it to you electronically or have it accessible through a finance portal, which is helpful, as it is available wherever you are.
 There are of course valid reasons for missing the ‘window’ such as change of posting, but if this happens be sure to communicate this delay to the school’s Bursar or Finance Office and advise them of the revised payment date.
 It is important for parents – Forces and civilian – to keep Bursars advised.

 When parents are selecting a boarding school they take numerous factors into consideration from proximity to family to help with emergencies and exeats, to the sports played and quality of the accommodation.
 Cost is obviously a factor, even for parents able to claim CEA, and there should be careful consideration of ‘value of money’.
 Some schools, but by no means all, offer a discount to Forces families.
 You will also need to contact the school’s Finance Office to ask what you can expect to pay in ‘extras’ each term as these can mount up for a full boarder, especially when participating in weekend activities.
 At Gordon’s I have always aimed to be as inclusive as possible in terms of not charging extra for costs that would be applicable to every boarder but some schools may charge for every extra.